Ask any serious road cyclists, which is the most excellent looking saddle bag around, and half the time, you’ll get a

-At one glance on the Silca Premio Seat Roll, you’ll see the attention to details that goes into it.
+At one glance on the Silca Premio Seat Roll, you’ll see the attention to details that go into it.

-Silca took into consideration the major pain points of a typical saddle bag and improved on it with innovative features.
-It’s nothing like the saddle bag that you and I know.
+Silca took into consideration the major pain points of a typical saddlebag and improved it with innovative features.
+It’s nothing like the saddlebag that you and I know.

 It’s designed as a compartmentalized tool roll with 3 storage pockets.

-To fully appreciate the uniqueness, there are 2 features that stood out.
+To fully appreciate the uniqueness, 2 features stood out.

 - Waved Canvas.
-It’s made of highly water-resistant waved canvas which will keep the saddle bag contents dry unless you’re riding in a very heavy downpour.
+It’s made of highly water-resistant waxed canvas, which will keep the saddlebag contents dry unless you’re riding in a hefty downpour.